-- establishments which hold a liquor license in which case the designated outside dining area shall close at midnight. - 3.
+- 2. The hours of operation for outside dining will be consistent with the hours of operation of the inside restaurant, with the exception of establishments which hold a liquor license in which case the designated outside dining area shall close at midnight. - 3.
 That there is adequate parking for the outside dining area in accordance with the parking provisions of Article 4, Section 5.30 of this Ordinance. - 4.
 That the outside dining area is separated from sidewalks and driveways by means of landscaping, planter boxes, and/or fences and railings. - 5.
 That all tables, chairs and trash receptacles will be removed at the end of the summer season. - 6.
 Appropriate trash receptacles shall be provided within the designated outside dining area. - 7.
-Outside entertainment, whether live or recorded, is expressly prohibited unless approval is granted by the Southfield city council. - (g) RESTAURANT WITH DRIVE-THRU (Amended Ordinance 1699 12/27/18): a structure which is maintained, operated, and advertised or held out to the public as a place where food, beverage, and/or desserts are served to customers through a window designed to accommodate automobile traffic in disposable (not reusable by restaurant) containers or wrappers. such food, beverage, and/or desserts is generally consumed off the premises. - (20) SATELLITE DISH ANTENNA: is any earth station antenna of parabolic or spherical design for the reception or transmission of earth radio and/or television signals to/or from satellites or other orbiting facilities.
-(Amended Ordinance 1191 3/17/86) - (21) SCHOOL: A building or part of a building, which is owned or leased by, or under the control of, a public or private school or school system for the purpose of instruction as required by section 1561 of Act No. 451 of the Public Acts of 1976, as amended of the Michigan Compiled Laws, which is occupied by 6 or more students, and which is used 4 or more hours per day or more than 12 hours per week. - (a) Drug-free school zone: An area inclusive of any property used for school purposes by any publicly funded primary school, whether or not owned by such school, within 1,000 feet of any such property, and within or immediately adjacent to school buses.
-(Amended Ordinance 1637 4/5/15)
+Outside entertainment, whether live or recorded, is expressly prohibited unless approval is granted by the Southfield city council. - (g) RESTAURANT WITH DRIVE-THRU (Amended Ordinance 1699 12/27/18): a structure which is maintained, operated, and advertised or held out to the public as a place where food, beverage, and/or desserts are served to customers through a window designed to accommodate automobile traffic in disposable (not reusable by restaurant) containers or wrappers. such food, beverage, and/or desserts is generally consumed off the premises. - (24) SATELLITE DISH ANTENNA: is any earth station antenna of parabolic or spherical design for the reception or transmission of earth radio and/or television signals to/or from satellites or other orbiting facilities.
+(Amended - Ordinance 1191 -3/17/86) - (25) SCHOOL: A building or part of a building, which is owned or leased by, or under the control of, a public or private school or school system for the purpose of instruction as required by section 1561 of Act No. 451 of the Public Acts of 1976, as amended of the Michigan Compiled Laws, which is occupied by 6 or more students, and which is used 4 or more hours per day or more than 12 hours per week. - (a) Drug-free school zone: An area inclusive of any property used for school purposes by any publicly funded primary school, whether or not owned by such school, within 1,000 feet of any such property, and within or immediately adjacent to school buses.
+(Amended - Ordinance 1637 - 4/5/15)